John Leslie (physicist): Later years

 When John Playfair died in 1819, Leslie was promoted to the more congenial chair of natural philosophy, which he held until his death.
-He published a famous book about multiplication table The Philosophy of Arithmetic in 1820.
+He published a famous book about multiplication tables The Philosophy of Arithmetic in 1820.
 In 1823 he published, chiefly for the use of his class, the first volume of his never-completed Elements of Natural Philosophy.

 Leslie's main contributions to physics were made by the help of the differential thermometer, an instrument whose invention was contested with him by Count Rumford.
 By adapting to this instrument various ingenious devices, Leslie was able to employ it in a great variety of investigations, connected especially with photometry, hygroscopy and the temperature of space.
 In 1820 he was elected a corresponding member of the Institute of France, the only distinction of the kind which he valued, and early in 1832 he was knighted.

 In his final years he is listed as living at 62 Queen Street, a large Georgian flat in Edinburgh's New Town.

 Leslie died of typhus in November 1832 (during the epidemic of that year) at Coates, a small property he had acquired near Largo in Fife, at the age of 66.
 He is buried in Upper Largo under a slab on the south side of the parish church.